ndouglas/ndouglas/README.md

 ### 📖 Currently Reading:
 - _The Art of Doing Science and Engineering: Learning to Learn_, by Richard W. Hamming
-- _A Philosophy of Software Design_, by John Ousterhout

 ### 📓 Currently Working Through:
+- _Five Lines of Code_, by Christian Clausen

 ### 🥇 Current Goals: